-Large clusters performing in-memory replication of session data for Enterprise JavaBeans (EJBs) or servlets require more bandwidth than smaller clusters.
+Large clusters performing replicated sessions for Enterprise JavaBeans (EJBs) or servlets require more bandwidth than smaller clusters.
 Consider the size of session data and the size of the cluster.

-C.1.9 Server Migration
+B.1.9 Server Migration

 Are your servers configured for migration?
 Migration in WebLogic Server is the process of moving a clustered WebLogic Server instance or a component running on a clustered instance elsewhere in the event of failure.
 In the case of whole server migration, the server instance is migrated to a different physical machine upon failure, either manually or automatically.